xrash/smetrics/README.md

         func WagnerFischer(a, b string, icost, dcost, scost int) int

 The Wagner-Fischer algorithm for calculating the Levenshtein distance.
-It runs on O(mn) and the currently non-optimized version also needs O(mn) space.
+It runs on O(mn) and needs O(2m) space where m is the size of the smallest string.
+This is kinda optimized so it should be used in most cases.

 The first two parameters are the two strings to be compared.
 The last three parameters are the insertion cost, the deletion cost and the substitution cost.
 These are normally defined as 1, 1 and 2.